 We're delighted to announce that I Love Blue Sea has joined Vital Choice.
 We share the same passion for health and vitality, and we offer you easy access to an even wider variety of premium seafood that is among the purest and most nutritious available.
 Please accept our offer of a 10% discount on your first order.
 Simply use code ILOVEVC at checkout.
 Welcome to the Vital Choice family.

-We capture the fresh-caught quality of fine, sustainably harvested Alaskan salmon and other Alaskan and northwest Pacific seafood by cleaning and flash-freezing it within hours of harvest.
+We capture the fresh-caught quality of premium-quality, sustainably harvested Alaskan salmon and northwest Pacific seafood.

-The fisheries that supply most of our seafood are certified sustainable by MSC (look for their blue logo) or the State of Alaska.
+The fisheries that supply much of our seafood are certified sustainable either by MSC (look for their blue logo) or the State of Alaska.
 The remainder are deemed sustainable by the Monterey Bay Aquarium's SeafoodWatch program.

-And to further support lives of health and sustainability, Vital Choice offers selected Organic, Natural, and Kosher foods, picked for their superior nutritional and culinary qualities.
+And to further support lives of health and sustainability, Vital Choice offers selected certified-organic and kosher-certified foods, picked for their superior nutritional and culinary qualities.

 You'll enjoy several advantages when you choose Vital Choice seafood:

 Certified Purity: By nature, our wild fish and shellfish are free of hazardous levels of contaminants, as you can see in our revealing mercury chart.
 Also see our Purity page.